We now cover the new single by Sam Dowdell, “Distraction”. It dropped on Friday, October 2nd, and you can check it out here:

 Another pillar of this young scene was the Coastal Sound Youth Choir.
 So, I sensed that Dowdell draws from them every time she sings:

 Dowdell has since been both an artist and a teacher in the Lower Mainland.
-She’s already thinking about future releases with her favourite people.
 “I wouldn’t do what I do unless I’m enjoying it, so best to surround myself with people who are enjoying it too.”
 She sees potential in taking a long-term, 12-to-18 month timeline to complete a pop-R&B album.

 Musically, “Distraction” carries forward Curtis Mayfield’s “People Get Ready” and John Mayer’s “Waiting on the World to Change” into an upbeat pop atmosphere.